Entebbe in race against time as passenger traffic overruns capacity

 In Summary

 The news is both good and bad.
-International air passenger traffic through Entebbe is surging like […]
+International passenger traffic through Entebbe is surging like never […]

-That will demand exceptional levels of efficiency across the entire stakeholder spectrum to minimise the likelihood of an unpleasant passenger experience.
+That will demand exceptional levels of efficiency across the entire stakeholder spectrum to minimise the likelihood of unpleasant passenger experiences.

 Built during the early 1970’s, Entebbe International Airport has undergone several upgrades to cope with growing passenger numbers.
 Initially designed for 1 million passengers a year and a 3655 metre-long runway capable of 160,000 aircraft movements a year or 438 flights daily; Entebbe’s growth trajectory was interrupted by decades of political and economic instability that almost wiped-out Uganda’s tourism sector.